 Windows 8 was the first desktop operating system to introduce touch capability.
 The later editions of Windows 8.1 and Windows 10, after it also comes with touch plus some additional or extended features.
 For the touchscreen to work properly, you must have the latest touch hardware drivers installed.
 While there are also a few other things which we need to care about.

-In the latest Windows 10, the touch keyboard can be activated by right click over taskbar and selecting Show Touch Keyboard button option.
+In the latest Windows 10, the touch keyboard can be activated by right click over the taskbar and select Show Touch Keyboard button option.

 Using the touch keyboard button, the touch-keyboard can be accessed.

-Consider a scenario, that you have a Windows 8 or later running touch supported the operating system.
+Consider a scenario, that you have a Windows PC running touch supported the operating system.
 But when you use the touch keyboard to input something, either the buttons are not very large or not fit the screen.

-For such trouble, you can try following steps to fix:
+For such trouble, you can try the following steps to fix:

 Touch keyboard not working in Windows 10